VictorTarnovski/template-api/README.md

 # template-api
 Template API to use all over github repositories

-Using Typescript, Routing Controller, TypeORM, Class-Validator, JWT, BCRYPT
+Using Typescript, Express, Routing Controllers, TypeORM, Class-Validator, JWT, BCRYPT